Click here to listen to a reading of this blog:

 I’ll be posting photos on my Facebook page about different areas of hypothyroidism that need to be raised awareness of, throughout the week.

-Symptoms for hypothyroidism include ongoing fatigue, muscle aches and pains, sensitivity to cold, depression, weight gain, sleep disturbances, low libido, dry skin, hair and nails and never feeling fully well.
+Symptoms for hypothyroidism include: ongoing fatigue, muscle aches and pains, sensitivity to cold, depression, weight gain, sleep disturbances, low libido, dry skin, brittle hair and nails and never feeling fully well.

-Symptoms for hyperthyrodism include anxiety, palpitations, unexplained weight loss, flushes, irritability and sensitivity to heat etc.
+Symptoms for hyperthyroidism include: anxiety, palpitations, unexplained weight loss, flushes, irritability and sensitivity to heat etc.

 For those of us already diagnosed, we can gain awareness about how to check our thyroid glands regularly for any abnormalities, what vitamins may help us and what tests we need to ensure our doctors are doing on us.
-We should also be aware of what results we are looking for; a TSH below 2 is preferable, with a Free T3 in the top quarter and Free T4 mid-range or a bit higher.
+We should also be aware of what results we are looking for.

 World Thyroid Day is about creating awareness of thyroid disease and disorders as a whole – for those going undiagnosed, for those going untreated or under-treated and for those doing well like me, but can always learn some more about this far-reaching condition.